Search

 A practical home karaoke rule

-The most useful rule is this: judge Bluetooth by live timing feel, not by music playback convenience.
-If the system sounds fine while no one is singing but starts feeling strange as soon as vocals enter, that is a strong sign that the Bluetooth path is working against the real needs of karaoke.
+If the system sounds fine when nobody is singing but starts feeling strange as soon as vocals enter, the Bluetooth path may be working against the real needs of karaoke.
+Convenience only helps when the system still feels responsive.

 Conclusion